Bride of Frankenstein-1935

 Grade: B

-Oliver & Company (1988) is a darling animated film released by Walt Disney Pictures, the twenty-seventh Disney feature film to be produced.
+Oliver & Company (1988) is a darling animated film released by Walt Disney Pictures, the 27th Disney feature film produced.

-The film is based on the Charles Dickens novel Oliver Twist, but Oliver is now a homeless kitten who joins a gang of dogs, and the setting moves from London to the dangerous streets of New York City- present times.
+The film is based on Charles Dickens’s novel Oliver Twist, but Oliver is now a homeless kitten who joins a gang of dogs, and the setting shifts from London to the dangerous streets of New York City in the present day.

 He eventually meets up with Dodger (Billy Joel), a mongrel with street smarts, and the duo steals hot dogs from an abrasive food vendor.

 When Dodger swindles Oliver out of his share, the kitten follows the dog to a barge, which turns out to be the hideout of Fagin (Dom DeLuise), a human pickpocket.
-Fagin houses a gang of assorted dogs as he is bullied by loan shark Sykes.
+Fagin houses a gang of assorted dogs as loan shark Sykes bullies him.

 As Oliver bonds with the miscreants, his life suddenly takes a positive turn when he is rescued from the streets by a kindly, wealthy little girl named Jenny and her bumbling butler, Winston.